All Episodes

 If you'll be quiet for a minute, I'll explain to you.

-The historic marginalization of African Americans in this nation is a matter of record, and we do not acknowledge it to the extent that it manifests itself in all of the the areas, employment.
+The historic marginalization of African Americans in this nation is a matter of record, and we do not acknowledge it to the extent that it manifests itself in all of the areas, employment.

 And unfortunately, people like Colin Kaepernick don't present it in a way that we need to address it in an effective manner.

-He's the optics are getting in the way of what he's trying to communicate.
+The optics are getting in the way of what he's trying to communicate.

-So I'm not in the world.
+So I'm not in this.

 Spencer, when you speak out for communist regimes like he does, he's a clown.